MStadlmeier/drivesync/README.md

 This will sync every minute.
 Don't worry about syncing too often, there is a lock mechanism so there can never be more than one sync running at a time.
 You can also pipe the output of the program into a file if you want to see what it actually does.

-Note : If you use rvm, you may need to run `rvm cron setup` before ruby can be used in a cronjob.
-It may also be necessary to cd into the drivesync folder before running the script
+Note : If you use rvm, you may need to run `rvm cron setup` before ruby can be used in a cronjob

 **DISCLAIMER**